Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 AARC has conducted research that clearly demonstrates great diversity in how the affluent define “luxury” by price points and brands for 37 different products and services (http://affluenceresearch.org/popular-view-of-luxury-spending-debunked-in-survey-of-the-wealthy/ ).

 It is also important that Pam’s surveys are conducted among online panels, the problems of which, especially for surveys of the affluent, have been the subject of many research industry articles (http://affluenceresearch.org/Dirty-Little-Secrets-of-Online-Panels.pdf).

 One must question whether and why the truly affluent would join a panel and fill out lengthy questionnaires.

 While there is room to disagree – hopefully with civility – on strategy, it is important to first analyze the correct data properly.
 It appears Pam has failed to do this before issuing her critiques.

 Ron Kurtz is president of the American Affluence Research Center, Atlanta.
 Reach him at email@example.com.

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Just how high or low can a luxury brand go?, Consumer confidence confusion hinders potential luxury rebound, Will luxury spending retain strong holiday momentum?, Wall Street Journal, New York Post supplements indicative of real estate boom, Has email become a luxury discount channel?, leave a response, or trackback from your own site.
+Related content: Millionaire myths are hurting luxury marketing: report, Just how high or low can a luxury brand go?, Consumer confidence confusion hinders potential luxury rebound, Will luxury spending retain strong holiday momentum?, Wall Street Journal, New York Post supplements indicative of real estate boom, leave a response, or trackback from your own site.